Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Conclusion

 \section{Conclusion}

-In this work, we present a novel end-to-end human-in-the-loop framework and evaluation for the early identification of novel misinformation on social media from raw tweets.
-Unlike previous systems which focus on using known misleading claims for evaluation on a per-tweet basis, our approach employs an aggregate analysis to derive potential new misleading claims that can be easily used for downstream tweet-level detection.
-We validate our misinformation detection methodology for claims in the domain of COVID-19 treatments.
+In this work, we present a novel end-to-end human-in-the-loop evaluation framework for the early identification of novel misinformation on social media from raw tweets.
+Unlike previous evaluation frameworks, our methodology captures the interplay between the system and human content moderators while also providing realistic metrics for early misinformation detection.
+We validate our misinformation detection framework for claims in the domain of COVID-19 treatments.
 By aggregating and ranking structured representations of claims, and relying on human fact-checkers to review trending claims, our system is able to detect 50\% of misleading claims earlier than the news.
-Additionally, with the aid of our system, moderators are able to identify over 124 tweets per hour.